seeq12/seeq-add-on-spc-accelerator/README.md

 To add a new page to the documentation, add a new markdown file to the `docs/source` directory and include it in the `index.rst` file.

+To add a new image to the documentation, add the image to the `docs/source/_static` directory and reference it in the markdown file.

 ### Building Documentation Locally

 If you want to test changes to the documentation before merging a PR, you can build the documentation locally.